dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 - The technical depth
 - The potential impact

+## How to Write the Title

+Note the following points:

+* Title should show the most innovative part of the paper
+* Title should not be misleading, that is, not include terminology in other fields.

 ## How to Write the Abstract

 Abstract is a short version of Introduction, a tiny version of whole paper.